Legislative drafting and procedural support to non-executive senators.

-Seminars and lectures were held in accordance with the programmed schedule, and public information projects were delivered in accordance with the required timeframes.
+Seminars and lectures were held in accordance with the programmed schedule (with some interruption due to the pandemic), and public information projects were delivered in accordance with the required timeframes.
 Training was provided to the satisfaction of participants, demonstrated by positive feedback obtained through evaluation processes.

 Inter-parliamentary functions were carried out to the satisfaction of participants.

 The Procedure Office is led by the Clerk Assistant (Procedure) and has three functional areas, as shown in figure 9.

 Figure 9 – Elements and responsibilities of the Procedure Office

 Drafting of legislative amendments and private senators’ bills.

 Publications, seminars, public lectures and exhibitions

 Anita Coles, Secretary, Parliamentary Joint Committee on Human Rights

 Glenn Ryall, Secretary, Scrutiny of Bills Committee and Scrutiny of Delegated Legislation Committee (formerly Regulations and Ordinances Committee)

 Secretariat, advisory and administrative support to the committees